haloos/Udacity-circle-/README.md

 # Udacity-circle-
 School Project/
-Gaing some experieance using circleci
+Gaing some experience using circleci